JeremyDForsythe/icecream-tutorials/Tutorial1_DataBasics/Tutorial1_DataBasics.md

 24. Export your map.
 From the *Project* menu navigate to *Import/Export* and select *Export Map To Image*.
 Just as before I recommend upping the resolution to 200 dpi.
 You will submit this map too, so save it somewhere you can remember.

 Congratulations!
-You have learned how to download ECOSTRESS satellite data from AρρEEARS and make a basic map in QGIS.
+You have learned how to download ECOSTRESS satellite data from A&#961;&#961;EEARS and make a basic map in QGIS.

 ---